Xrizzy/xrizzy.github.io/README.md

 # TW-Cardo-Update
-Update of the Tiddlywiki Plugin Cardo
+Update of the Tiddlywiki5 Plugin Cardo

 Cardo is the best GTD plugin for Tiddlywiki5 ever IMO.